Spend the Day at Flamenco Beach on Culebra

 An interesting thing, as you walk along this beach, is the remains of old tanks left over from military practice.
 One of them is all painted up, while another is just rusting in place.
 It reminds you that even in “paradise”, the real world is not far removed.

-If you want to snorkel, you can rent snorkel equipment at Culebra Divers (dive shop)or Culebra Bike Shop, which are both right across the street from the ferry dock, Culebra Snorkeling ad Dive Center in town’s Mercado area, or KPR Adveture Shop by the airport.
-You can also get guided snorkel trips from both the dive shop and KPR.
-A number of the car rental places and even the taxi drivers sometimes rent snorkel equipment (I know Jerry’s Jeeps does).
+If you want to snorkel, you can rent snorkel equipment at Culebra Divers (dive shop)or Culebra Bike Shop, which are both right across the street from the ferry dock, or Culebra Snorkeling and Dive Center in town’s Mercado area.
+You can also get guided snorkel trips from both the dive shop and Kayaking PR.
+A number of the car rental places and even the taxi drivers sometimes rent snorkel equipment!.

 Getting around the island is easy – there are loads of reasonably priced taxis.
-There will be tons of taxis at the ferry dock, and the airport, to take you right to Flamenco beach (about $4 per person each way).
-The taxis will start coming back to Flamenco beach to take you back to the Ferry dock starting at 3:30pm.
-If you already have your ticket, you don’t have to leave until a little after 4pm (since it is only a short drive).
-If you are more of an adventurer and want to explore on your own, you can rent cars and scooters (make reservations ahead of time).
-Parking at Flamenco Beach is $5.
-Walking is always on option, but it is not really feasible.
-It would be a long hot walk!
+There will be tons of taxis at the ferry dock, and the airport, to take you right to Flamenco beach (about $5 per person each way).
+The taxis will tell you what time they will come back to Flamenco beach to take you back to the Ferry dock.

-Campng is Not currently allowed, that area is closed.
+Camping area has reopened, partially and only by reservation 787-742-1404 or 787-742-1400..
 You will need to bring your own equipment.
 Tents and other gear are available for rental on the island (I hear someone at the beach rents equipment, but I don’t know for sure).
 You will need to register and pay for a permit – you will find the office at the entrance of the campground.
 You will be assigned an area to pitch your tent.
-Permits cost $30/night .
+Permits cost $35/night .
 There is no electricity, and campfires are not permitted, but there are BBQ pits if you bring charcoal.
 I hear it gets crowded on the weekends, and you need to bring bug repellent.

 It is easy to get to and from Culebra by either taking the passenger ferry from Ceiba, or by plane.
 The Fast Ferry from Ceiba takes about 45 mins (the slower ferry can take up to 1.5 hrs) each way, and costs $2.25 each way.
 But the lines are really long for the ferry, so you need to get there very early.
 If you want to take a plane, they are available from the Ceiba airport, Isla Grande in San Juan, or Luis Munoz Marin airport.
 It is a short flight in a small plane.
 You need to make a reservation for a flight before going.
 Once you get to the airport, you will be on island time – your flight may or may not leave on time.
 Patience is a virtue.